TIBCOSoftware/snappydata/docs/howto.md

 **Code Example:**

 The complete code example for SDE is in [SynopsisDataExample.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/SynopsisDataExample.scala).
-The code below shows excerpt of the code example that creates a sample table and executes queries that run on the sample table.
+The code below creates a sample table and executes queries that run on the sample table.

 **First get a SnappySession**
 ```